 - Poor coordination

 Like many other prescription drugs, people that are taking Morphine may require larger doses for pain control when used for extended periods of time.
 Over time, the body can develop a tolerance for the medication and will require more and more of the drug to experience the same level of effectiveness.
 People with chronic pain who use Morphine may then become physically dependent on the medication, meaning that they will experience symptoms of withdrawal when attempting to stop taking the drug.
-Dependence on Morphine often turns into addiction and causes the user to continue to use the drug despite the negative health consequences.
+Depending on a number of biological, environmental, genetic, and social factors, dependence on Morphine often turns into addiction, which causes the user to continue to use the drug despite the negative health consequences.

-Symptoms of a Morphine use disorder typically include the following:
+Symptoms of Morphine abuse typically include the following:

 - Constricted pupils

 - Muscle spasms

 Symptoms of a Morphine addiction typically include:

 - Taking larger amounts of Morphine or taking Morphine for a longer period than intended

 - Experiencing persistent desire or unsuccessful efforts to cut down or control Morphine use